opendevsecops/docker-cohesion/README.md

 This is a docker container for SecApps [Cohesion](https://secapps.com/cohesion).

-The container entry point is controlled by [launcher](https://github.com/opendevsecops/go-launcher) which provides additional features useful when used in cloud environments.
+The container entry point is controlled by [launcher](https://github.com/opendevsecops/go-launcher) utility which provides additional features useful when used in cloud environments.
+This is subject to changes.

 ## Getting Started